ohler55/opee/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.0.3
+### Release 1.0.4

- - Added periodic status output to info mode.

- - Set logger name.
+ - Fixed a bug in queue size reporting for the Queue class.

 # Plans and Notes